 - may apply for admission to change to degree-seeking status.
 If the student desires to seek a degree he/she must matriculate at least twenty-four semester hours prior to graduation.

 402 Undergraduate Academic Standing

 The Scholastic Standards Committee of each college or school will serve as the approving authority for student academic standing.
-The Committee will be composed of the Dean, as chairperson, faculty representatives, a Student Affairs representative, and the Registrar.
+The Committee will be composed of the Dean, as chairperson, faculty representatives, a Student Experience representative, and the Registrar.
 Student representatives may be added at the discretion of the college/school.